Adam Svensson Betting Profile: The Sentry - PGA TOUR

 Svensson's Recent Performances

-- Svensson has finished with a score lower than the tournament average in three of his last five events, including two finishes within five strokes of the leader.
+- Over his last five events, Svensson has finished within five shots of the leader two times and finished with a better-than-average score three times.

-- He has an average score relative to par of -11 in his last five tournaments.
+- He has an average score of -11 across his last five events.

-- In terms of driving distance, Adam Svensson has averaged 307.6 yards in his past five starts.
+- Adam Svensson has averaged 307.6 yards off the tee in his past five tournaments.

 - In his past five starts, Svensson is averaging 0.936 Strokes Gained: Putting.